dereuromark/cakephp-app/README.md

 ## Layout

-This app skeleton uses Bootstrap 5, and in particular a npm based install:
+This app skeleton uses BS 5, and in particular a npm based install:

 - `composer assets` to run basic script here
-- FA6 icons included
+- FA 6 icons included